-- 5338.Biochemical Methods (3:1:6:0).
-Provides an integrated approach to modern biochemical techniques and present methods used to manipulate a gene, purify and characterize the enzymatic properties of the encoded protein.
-Enrollment is only by permission of the instructor.
+- 5330.Immunology and Immunopathology.
+(3:3:0:0).
+Teaches the structural and molecular basis of immunological function; diagnostic tests using immunological reagents; mechanisms of resistance against microbial and neoplastic diseases; transplantation immunology; pathology of immune-mediated diseases; prevention of disease by vaccines; pharmacotherapeutic intervention in immunological processes; contemporary topics in immunology.
+(F) - 5335.
+Vaccines, Blood and Biologics (3:3:0:0).
+Teaches the current and emerging importance of vaccines and biologics as essential tools for the prophylaxis and treatment of a multitude of diseases.
+(F) - 5337.Techniques in Biotechnology Research.
+(3:0:3:0).
+Through rotations in the laboratories of Biotechnology graduate concentration faculty members, standard experimental techniques used in Biotechnology are explored through a series of hands-on laboratory exercises.
+The objective of lab rotations are two-fold: (1) allows the student to choose a faculty mentor in which to conduct his/her masters; (2) allows the student to learn multiple experimental techniques and approaches.
+(F) - 5338.Biochemical Methods (3:1:6:0).
+Provides integrated approach to modern biochemical techniques and present methods used to manipulate a gene, purify and characterize the enzymatic properties of the encoded protein.
 (F) - 5340.Biology of Cancer (3:3:0:0).
 Teaches essential processes underlying the biology of cancer, from the molecular and cellular bases of cancer, to clinical manifestations, to therapy.
-Prerequisites: GSBS 5471, GSBS 5372, GSBS 5373, GSBS 5174 or consent of the course director(s).
+Prerequisites: successful completion of the GSBS core curriculum or consent of the course director(s).
 (F, IVC) - 5350.Research and Molecular Pathology.
 (3:3:0:0).
 This course provides expertise necessary to design and interpret research data obtained through the use of knowledge pertaining to pathology of human diseases and methods offered by modern pathology.
-Enrollment is only by permission of the instructor.
 (F) - 6000.Master's Thesis (V1-6).
 (F) - 6001.Biotechnology Internship (V1-9).
 Research and training in a private-sector or government biotechnology laboratory (by prior arrangement with program director).
 (F) - 6101.Biotechnology Seminar (1:1:0:0).
-Biotechnology Master's students attend, critique and present seminars of importance to the field of biotechnology.
-Required course for Biotechnology Master's students for Spring, Year 1.
-(F) - 6202.Biomedical Informatics (2:0:2:0).
+(F, IVC) - 6202.Biomedical Informatics (2:0:2:0).
+Prerequisite: GSBS 5373.
+Personal laptop meeting the GSBS laptop guidelines is required.
 Provides a broad introduction to the field of bioinformatics in medical research.
 Emphasizes use of modern software packages and internet-based genomic and other databases to solve research problems.
-Personal laptop meeting the GSBS laptop guidelines is required.
-Prerequisite: GSBS 5373 or by permission of the instructor.
-Required course for Biotechnology Master's students for Spring, Year 1.
-(H) - 6301.Introduction to Biotechnology (3:3:0:0).
-Broad coverage will be given to topics with high current interest to the biotechnology industries.
-This course emphasizes application of technologies and is required for all Biotechnology Master's students in Year 1 Spring semester.
+(F, IVC) - 6301.Introduction to Biotechnology (3:3:0:0).
+Broad coverage of topics with high current interest and utility to the medical and agricultural biotechnology industries.
+Emphasizes application of technologies.
 (F, IVC)